TinkerTanked/legit/README.md

 2. Installs only required LaTeX packages for faster setup
 3. Provides detailed logs for debugging
 4. Uses a modular script architecture for maintainability

+### Performance Optimizations

+To ensure fast and efficient workflow execution:

+1. **Docker Container**: The workflow uses a pre-built Docker container with Pandoc, LaTeX, and all required dependencies already installed, eliminating installation time
+2. **Dependency Caching**: When not using containers, the workflow caches dependencies to speed up subsequent runs
+3. **Optimized LaTeX Installation**: Only installs the specific packages needed rather than the full distribution
+4. **Parallel Processing**: Where possible, operations are parallelized for faster execution

 ### Conversion Process